Microspikes vs Crampons: Which is better?

 What We Like?

-These bad boys sell for under $70 dollar while including several high-performance features such as 3/8 inch hardened stainless-steel spikes, reinforced eyelets, integrated toe bales, elastomer harnesses, and stainless-steel flex chains to help prevent snowballing.
+These bad boys sell for a under $70 dollar while including several high-performance features such as 3/8 inch hardened stainless-steel spikes, reinforced eyelets, integrated toe bales, elastomer harnesses, and stainless-steel flex chains to help prevent snowballing.
 The heel tabs also make it incredibly easy to slip these on and off of your boots or sports shoes.

 Who Should But It?

 This option is meant for people who want a combination of performance and affordability (who doesn’t, right?).
-At under one pound, these are also a great product for people who despise heavy footwear.
+At under one pound, these are also a great product for people who despise hard & heavy footwear.

 Lastly, we come to Hillsound Microspikes.
 These quality products by a trusted manufacturer come with a unique ergonomic plate system for added spike stability.
 If you are worried about slippage, these spikes are for you.